 When is the Next Full Moon?

-The next full Moon will occur on Tuesday, December 29, 2020.
-Read more about December's full Moon.
+The next full Moon will occur on Saturday, February 27, 2021.
+Read more about February's full Moon.

 - Looking for tonight's Moon phase?
 See our Moon Phase Calendar.